 Note on Technical Disclosure

-Unless otherwise indicated, the scientific and technical information disclosed herein regarding the Cigar Lake Mine has been derived from a technical report titles "Cigar Lake Operation, Northern Saskatchewan, Canada" prepared for Cameco Corporation and dated effective December 31, 2015, Cameco’s Management’s Discussion and Analysis for the Year Ended December 31, 2020, and historical uranium deposit information outlined in the Saskatchewan Mineral Deposit Index (SMDI).
+Unless otherwise indicated, the scientific and technical information herein regarding Waterbury Lake / Cigar Lake has been derived from the technical report titled "Cigar Lake Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report", with an effective date of December 31, 2015 (the "Cigar Lake Technical Report"), prepared for Cameco, Cameco’s Annual Information Form for the year ended December 31, 2020, and Cameco's other public disclosures, copies of which are available under its profile on SEDAR.
+Historical uranium deposit information is outlined in the Saskatchewan Mineral Deposit Index (SMDI).